Graylog2/documentation/pages/faq.rst

 Does Graylog support LDAP / AD and its groups?
 ----------------------------------------------

 Yup, we’re all over this too with read/write roles and group permissions.
-To start, see `this <http://docs.graylog.org/en/1.3/pages/users_roles.html?highlight=ldap#external-authentication>`__.
-If you want to get very granular, you can go through our Rest API.
+To start, see :doc:`this <users_and_roles/external_auth>`.
+If you want to get very granular, you can go through the Graylog REST API.

 Do we have a user audit log for compliance?
 -------------------------------------------